 - Basic items.
 Primary result parameters for a simulated process. - Additional items.
 Additional result items that provide greater detail on the simulated processes for the system.

 The following sections describe the various result items available in MIKE+.

-RR Items (Surface runoff and RDII)
+RR Items (Surface runoff and RDI)

 These are catchment rainfall-runoff modelling result items.
-RDII result items are also selected from the RR Items tab (i.e. Additional items).

 Table 13.4 summarises items that may be saved in surface runoff result files.